robingranqvist/thesis/README.md

 ## Dynamic versions

-The Webflow site has been deployed using Webflow's internal hosting solution on a staging domain, while the Wordpress site has been deployed on an AWS EC2 t3-micro instance with a server location of Stockholm.
+The Webflow site has been deployed using Webflow's internal hosting environment, while the Wordpress site has been deployed on an AWS EC2 t3-micro instance with a server location of Stockholm.

 ## Folders